chalatz/tours/pages/tours/guided/best-attractions.md

 **ST PAUL'S BAY**

 Your next visit is to St. Paul's Bay, towards the south of Lindos, where according to local tradition, **apostle Paul** used to preach Christianity to the Rhodians.
-The famous cave, where the film **"The Guns of Navarone"** was made, also comes into view.
-Guided Tour  (Stop Photos)
+The famous cave, where the film **"The Guns of Navarone"** was made, also comes into view. <u>Guided Tour</u>  (Stop Photos)

 **LINDOS VILLAGE AND ACROPOLIS**